Jarabulus

-It is located north of Lake Assad, just south of the Syria–Turkey border and the Turkish town of Karkamış.

 History

-In the Bronze and Iron Ages, the archaeological site lying just north of Jarabulus (half of which is now in Turkey) was called "Karkemish", in Greek and Roman times the ancient name of the city was "Europos" (Εὐρωπός), which must have been at the origin of the modern form of the toponym Jerabis.
+In the Bronze and Iron Ages, the archaeological site lying just north of Jarabulus (half of which is now in Turkey) was called Karkemish, in Greek and Roman times the ancient name of the city was "Europos" (Εὐρωπός), which must have been at the origin of the modern form of the toponym Jerabis.

-The original 18th century form of the toponym seems to have been "Djerabis", later found however as "Djeraboolos" or "Djerablus", probably deriving from Hierapolis (modern-day Manbij, to the southwest).
+The original 18th century form of the toponym seems to have been "Djerabis", but it was later found as "Djeraboolos" or "Djerablus", probably deriving from Hierapolis (modern-day Manbij, to the southwest).

 Being on the southern side of the Istanbul-Baghdad railway, Jarabulus became a border town with Turkey based on the Treaty of Lausanne in the aftermath of World War I.

-Following the outbreak of the Syrian civil war, the Syrian opposition took it over, along with its border post with Turkey on July 20, 2012.
-However from early July 2013 the town was controlled by the Islamic State of Iraq and the Levant.
-By January 2014, rebels mainly from the al-Tawhid Brigade engaged in clashes with ISIL and seized the town, but ISIL was able to recapture it within hours.
+Following the outbreak of the Syrian civil war, the Syrian opposition took over the town, along with its border post with Turkey on July 20, 2012.
+However in July 2013 the town was captured by the jihadist militant group ISIS.
+By January 2014, rebels mainly from the al-Tawhid Brigade engaged in clashes with ISIS and seized the town, but ISIS was able to recapture it within hours.

-An article published by The Guardian said that attempts by the People's Protection Units (YPG) to capture Jarabulus were prevented by President Recep Tayyip Erdoğan, who, according to media reports, had threatened in 2015 to attack the YPG using the Turkish Army if they moved against Jarabulus.
-This threat secured ISIL control of the town.
+An article published by The Guardian said that attempts by the People's Protection Units (YPG) to capture Jarabulus were prevented by Turkish President Recep Tayyip Erdoğan, who, according to media reports, had threatened in 2015 to attack the YPG if they moved against Jarabulus.
+This threat secured Islamic State control of the town.

 Operation Euphrates Shield

-On 24 August 2016 around 4:00 AM (local time), Turkey-backed rebels and the Turkish Army launched a military operation into Syria.
+On 24 August 2016 around 4:00 AM (local time), the Turkish Armed Forces, alongside their allies in the Free Syrian Army, launched a military operation into Syria to capture Jarabulus from the Islamic State.
 The operation was supported by the Turkish Air Force along with US-led coalition aircraft in an attempt to clear a passage for the troops.
 By 24 August, Jarabulus and neighboring towns were captured by the Syrian National Army.
-The SNA, backed by Turkish tanks, then connected Jarablus to al-Rai to push ISIL forces away from the Turkish border.
+The SNA, backed by Turkish tanks, then connected Jarablus to al-Rai to push Islamic State forces away from the Turkish border.

 Demographics

-Ethnically, the population of city is composed of Arabs and Turkmens.
+Ethnically, the city is mostly composed of Arabs and Turkmens.
 Turkmens belong to the Barak tribe.
+The region overall likewise mostly consists of Arabs and Turkmens, but also houses the heterogenous Kurdish tribal confederation of Barazi, which also includes Arabs, from Jarabulus eastwards to Suruç.
+There are 16 thousand Kurds living near Jarabulus.

+When British archaeologist David George Hogarth visited Jarabulus in early 20th century, he noted that the town was held by Arabs of the Geais Msahaleh clan and Turks of the Barak clan.

+Since the end of the Syrian Civil War at least 6,872 IDPs (as of March 25) who were living in Jarablus have returned to their homes.